Huotes/CommitMaker/README.md

 Chuck Norris won super bowls VII and VIII singlehandedly before unexpectedly retiring to pursue a career in ass-kicking.

 Computers are like air conditioners: they stop working when you open Windows.

+In an average living room there are 1,242 objects Chuck Norris could use to kill you, including the room itself.